 Post-hoc methods

-Understanding the differences between these two terms and their importance is essential to ensure that Artificial Intelligence models are transparent, accountable, and compliant with regulations.
-Improving the interpretability and explainability of AI models leads to increased user confidence and facilitates their adoption in a wide range of industries and applications.
+Understanding the nuances of interpretability vs explainability and their strategic relevance is essential to ensure that Artificial Intelligence models are transparent, accountable, and comply with regulatory frameworks.
+Enhancing interpretability and explainability in AI systems increases user trust and facilitates large-scale adoption across multiple application domains.

 XCALLY and the use of Artificial Intelligence

 XCALLY, the omnichannel suite for contact centers., leverages artificial intelligence to improve the customer experience and simplify processes for handling user requests, thereby empowering customer care specialists to take charge of the most complex requests from customers.
-Data analysis and the use of methods based on interpretability and explainability enable our engineers to develop products that are increasingly useful to decision-making processes, ensuring their human-centered and ethical approach.
+Data analysis and the use of methods based on interpretability and explainability enable the technical team to develop products that are increasingly useful for decision-making processes, ensuring their human-centered and ethical approach.